top of page

 Step 5

 Use a tool to burnish the image onto your background.
-You do this by rubbing a flat tool with a bit of pressure over it.
+You do this by rubbing a flat tool with some pressure over it.

 Close-up of a hand using a round black tool to burnish a floral paper image for transfer